-http://hdcs.fullerton.edu
+http://hhd.fullerton.edu

 "Our college offers programs that focus on areas of broad human concern-the education of children and youth and the health, development, and well-being of people of all ages from infancy to older adult years.
-I welcome you to the College of Human Development and Community Service and the opportunity to learn the knowledge and skills needed to make a lasting contribution to the world in which we live."
+We welcome you to the College of Health and Human Development and the opportunity to learn the knowledge and skills needed to make a lasting contribution tothe world in which we live."